accre/SLURM/epilog/README.md

 They are perfect when you find yourself performing the same post-processing steps time and time again for a particular type of job.

+Prologs are also available within SLURM, and they work in an identical manner to epilogs.

+For more details on SLURM epilogs and prologs, see: http://slurm.schedmd.com/prolog_epilog.html

 ## The Epilog Script

 The epilog script should be executable, which you can accomplish using the command ```chmod```.
 For example,